iag-geo/psma-admin-bdys/README.md

 ### Important

-The cleaned and thinned localities have a reduced precision of 1-2m; however this is within the general precision of the property boundary data (PSMA Cadlite) used to create the locality boundaries.
+The cleaned and thinned localities have a reduced precision of 1-2m; however this is within the general precision of the property boundary data (Geoscape Cadlite) used to create the locality boundaries.

 ### I Just Want the Data!